OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - Write a detailed explanation of your issue

-- Assign someone

-- Add a label

 - Click Submit new issue

 **Your turn:**

 - Follow the instructions above to create a ticket about a hypothetical issue in the library (such as an improvement to the OHSU Library website, or a request for welcome signs in the library)

-### 2.1 How to comment on tickets

-- Click on an issue in the ticket tracker in the OHSU-Library/github-tutorial repo

-- Scroll to the bottom of the ticket, and add content in the "Leave a comment" field

-- Use the top tool bar to format your text, add **bold**, *italic*, lists etc.

-- Preview your text to see how your formatting looks

-**Your turn:**

-- Follow the instructions above to comment on a ticket that someone created

-### 2.2 How to assign issues to people, use direct @ mentions, link documents
+### 2.1 How to assign issues to people, use direct @ mentions, link documents

 **Assign issues to people**